Davoodeh/jelal/README.md

 Installation as of now only installs the libraries for the host target and the C headers.

+### Contribute

+The feature set seems to be enough for the goal of the project and the most welcome contributions as for now are tests!
+The first and foremost important goal of this project is to be "correct" rather than anything else, including fast and unreadable.
+The languages can be expanded further as well.
+For more TODO see the sources and the section below.
+Please keep the simple conventions in the section ahead in mind while developing.

 #### Table of Abbrevations, Orders and Style

 - Always, the order of values, codes and all else is first Year, Month then Day.